-This was the first time a father and son had appeared in a Nottinghamshire side since R and HB Daft in the 1890’s.
+This was the first time a father and son had appeared in a Nottinghamshire side since Richard and Harry Daft in the 1890s.
 Gunn held down a place in intermittent spells between 1928 and 1930 but became more of a regular in 1931 when he hit an unbeaten century against Warwickshire at Edgbaston and his father also hit three figures in the same innings.

 Eleven first class centuries and seven five wicket-hauls punctuated his 264-match first class career for Nottinghamshire.
 After his playing days were over, George Vernon Gunn was the coach at Worcestershire from 1953-56.